8. Containers: Systemd Quadlets

 The most common tool for defining multi-container applications.

-- No Native Exclusivity.
+- Cons: No Native Exclusivity.
 Lacks any mechanism to enforce the Law of Exclusivity at the kernel level.
-Managing resource states would require fragile, imperative scripting to stop and start compositions.
+Operates outside the host's init system, complicating recovery and boot-time management.

-Chosen: Podman Quadlets (Systemd Runes)
+Chosen: Podman Quadlets (Systemd)

 Leveraging Podman's ability to generate Systemd unit files from a simple definition.